Patrick Clason: Life

 He died at home, 22 George Square on 30 July 1867.
 He is buried in the Grange Cemetery in south Edinburgh.
-The grave lies midway along the north wall and also contains several other family members.

 Artistic recognition

 He was photographed in 1860 (illustrated below) at the foot of the steps to New College with several other ex-Moderators of the Free Church.

 Family

-He was brother-in-law to the Very Rev Patrick MacFarlan Moderator of the Free Church in 1845/6.
+He was brother-in-law toPatrick MacFarlan Moderator of the Free Church in 1845/6.

-His brother the Rev James Clason (1783-1852) was also a Free Church minister.
+His brother James Clason (1783-1852) was also a Free Church minister.